amacfie/amacfie.github.io/_posts/2017-07-30-academia_industry.md

   maximum mental exertion.
 Engineering requires thinking but the intensity is different.
 * _Secondary activities_: Academics are loaded with non-research duties
   that may even eclipse their research altogether.
-Engineers are more likely to do the same kind of work all day every day.
+The typical Engineer does "engineering" all day every day.